Wednesday, 27 November 2024

 Georgie Crozier: Marked exams.

 Melina BATH: facilitated students.
-I actually have not marked exams in a formal capacity, but I have certainly spent a number of years preparing students all the way through secondary college but also preparing students in years 11 and 12 for VCE exams.
+I have not marked exams in a formal capacity, but I have certainly spent a number of years preparing students all the way through secondary college but also preparing students in years 11 and 12 for VCE exams.
 I see overwhelmingly the dedication that they show from the early days in year 11, with their concerns about what exams look like and how they will perform, to their growing confidence towards that last year in October – the confidence that they have that they are prepared and ready for those exams.
 I want to commend all VCE teachers for the work they do – above and beyond, as we say, but it is so true – to really amplify, coordinate, support, encourage and capacity-build their students to meet these exams and meet them head-on with confidence that it is a stepping stone.
 It is the ability to progress wherever that may be – into the TAFE sector, into a university degree, into a job or into a career.
 These exams are very important.
 For thousands upon thousands of students, that confidence that has been instilled in them – encouraged and through their own hard work, with parents and supporters sitting at home and encouraging them and making life as focused as they can to meet these goals – over the last three years has been ripped away.
 That passion and confidence that students have I can only imagine is in disarray at the moment.

-I heard before Mr Batchelor trying to weave his way out of why we should be sending this to the Ombudsman, who is there to investigate government and public service misdemeanours, corruption – whatever you want to call it – impropriety and lack of ability.
+I heard Mr Batchelor before trying to weave his way out of why we should be sending this to the Ombudsman, who is there to investigate government and public service misdemeanours, corruption – whatever you want to call it – impropriety and lack of ability.
 I feel like Mr Batchelor in his contribution was wanting the government to put a cap on integrity: ‘We can’t give this task to the Ombudsman because she’s overworked.’
 Well, she is overworked because we are in a state that has over the last 10 years stripped away integrity and stripped away what I think would have been a very decent public service.
 They have bloated it with friends of friends of friends, and those that are underneath and getting orders are feeling so frustrated with this.

 The ACTING PRESIDENT (Jeff Bourman): Order!
 Minister, if you are going to interject, it has to be from your place.